Trackr-HQ/SkyTrackr-source/README.md

 # SkyTrackrBot
-A discord bot that provides flight tracking and aviation data.
+A discord bot for flight tracking and providing aviation data.